Introduction to AA2A

 Each AA2A Artist has a webpage on our networking area, which they can use to document their project through blogs and images.
 Many institutions also offer exhibitions as part of their AA2A scheme.

 AA2A Ltd is a social enterprise company dedicated to running the project.
 We have two part time members of staff - Wendy Mason, National Director and Gill Butler-Jones, National Administrator and Project Manager.
 Development of AA2A's websites is by 'Disobedient Media'.

 We also have a board of five Directors : Chris Owen, Head of Cambridge School of Art at Anglia Ruskin University, Neil Grant, ex-Head of School at University of Chester, Glenda Brindle, ex-Dean of School of Art, Design and Performance at the University of Central Lancashire, Jonathan Adams, ex-AA2A Artist, RSA fellow and ex-member of Arts Council Board for the South East.
 Wendy Mason is also board member.

 AA2A is currently funded by Arts Council England through the National Lottery Grants for the Arts programme and through contributions from the individual institutions.
-It has been accepted as a Sector Support Organisation for the Visual Arts from April 2018
+It has been accepted as a Sector Support Organisation for the Visual Arts and a National Portfolio Organisation from April 2018

 History of the project